mrtc0/aws-sso-go/README.md

 # Motivation

 1Password's AWS Shell Plugin is very useful for managing AWS credentials.
 However, it does not support AWS SSO (`aws sso login`).
 This project aims to provide a solution to this problem.
 aws-sso-go is output credentials as STDOUT instead of storing them in `~/.aws/sso/cache`.
-Pipe the result to `misc/update-1password-aws-credentials.sh` to add it to 1Password.
+By saving the output to 1Password with a tool like `misc/update-1password-aws-credentials.sh`, you can use `op run --env-file .env` to handle AWS credentials.

 # Install